-Sparklers, party poppers and champagne at the ready – it’s almost time to bring in 2017.
-2016 has been a dramatic year with plenty going on, including the UK voting to leave the European Union, Rio hosting the Olympics and Paralympics, and Donald Trump being chosen as the new American president!
-But does every country welcome in the New Year in the same way?
+Sparklers, party poppers and champagne at the ready – it’s almost time to bring in the new year!
+But does every country welcome the New Year in the same way?
 Let’s take a look at the traditions of four countries who like to celebrate a little differently…

 In Germany they tend to prefer a quiet New Year’s, free of the revelry that’s so prominent a few months earlier during Oktoberfest.
 December 31st is a more low-key family-oriented affair, but one that does include the handling of an incredibly lethal material from the earth’s mantle, so swings and roundabouts.
 In classic Germanic style, Germans tend to tell fortunes with something a bit more hardy than tea leaves; namely a huge pot of molten lead.
 Bleigießen is the act of melting lead on a teaspoon and pouring the liquid into cold water where it takes the shape of an amorphous blob that the family attempts to interpret as prophetic.
 A bee foretells the prospect of marriage, a carp suggests an unexpected raise in salary and rather ominously, a dagger anticipates victory.

 You can visit the home of this proud tradition on one of our Bavaria holidays.
 In Oberammergau, locals as well as guests accompanied by carol singers and musicians, will walk through the town in a “grand star” procession.
 The star procession stops at such significant places as the Pilate’s House, the church and the house of the former Passion Play director, Georg Johann Lang.